Last Updated: March 23, 2021

 Bitdefender might have found a way to do it, though.

 In this Bitdefender review, I’ll make a point that many may not agree with: it is one of the most balanced antivirus products out there.
+That’s why we’ve included it in our best antivirus list both globally and for the UK.

 It’s neither too expensive, nor too heavy or bare bones.
 Chances are if you’re looking for an antivirus product, you’ve already heard about the brand.
 It has about 10.2% market share, making it one of the top 5 antimalware vendors.